fcobolanos/Classifying-the-Components-of-a-Literature-Review/README.md

 ### 🔍 Model Inference

-Notebooks prefixed with LRO_ft (e.g., LRO_ft_Phi_01.ipynb) are used for performing inference with the fine-tuned models.
+Notebooks prefixed with LRO_ft (e.g., LRO_ft_Phi.ipynb) are used for performing inference with the fine-tuned models.
 These files focus on:

 **Loading Checkpoints:** Loading the specific fine-tuned weights (e.g., Phi-Instruct-lro-finetune).